oktadev/okta-blog/_source/_posts/2022-08-08-react-redux.md

 For more complex scenarios where you might need a single source of truth that is shared across large sections of your application and is frequently changing, you might want to consider using a more robust state management library.

-Our demo app will show use cases for all three.
-Let's compare when to use the useState hook vs. React Context vs. a more global state management solution like one of the most popular ones, [Redux](https://redux.js.org/).

 This walkthrough will get you started with a basic setup using Okta's redirect model to manage authenticated state and user profile information within a React app.
-It provides examples on when to use Redux, local state using React's `useState` hook, or React Context.
+It provides examples on when to use [Redux](https://redux.js.org/), local state using React's `useState` hook, or React Context.

 **Prerequisites**

 As of the time of this publication, Node >= 14.0.0 and npm >= 5.6 are required for Create React App.
 You can check for the latest required versions at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).

-**NOTE:** Redux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+**NOTE:** Refile in the createddux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 {% include toc.md %}
 ## Create the React app using TypeScript